 Smyrna Dunes Park has amazing coastal views and is an excellent place to check out and walk around.

-NSB is considered one of Florida’s most walkable and pedestrian-friendly beach towns.
+NSB is considered one of Florida’s most walkable cities in Florida.

 New Smyrna is divided by the Indian River North, which goes through the city.
 On one side, you have the beach, and on the other side, you have the central part of town.
 You can walk along the Causeway Bridge, which will take you over the river.